-If you’d prefer something a little less active to do in Boston, head to the Public Garden – the first public botanical garden in the United States – to see the early summer flowers in full bloom.
+If you’d prefer something a little more relaxed to do in Boston, head to the Public Garden – the first public botanical garden in the United States – to see the early summer flowers in full bloom.

 The lovingly landscaped Public Garden is known for its iconic Swan Boats, unique vessels with over a hundred years of history.
 Enjoy a ride around the pond, and make sure to bring your camera.

 Exclusively available once the weather warms up, the historic Swan Boats are among the most iconic sites in the city.
 Hidden in the ponds of Boston’s gorgeous public gardens, the traditional Swan Boats date back to the 1870s.